 Day Ten: Bryce Canyon and Return To Las Vegas

 For those who want to get up early and see the sunrise at Bryce, you are in for a real treat.
 The early morning sun lights up the pink cliffs and hoodoos and offers a stunning visual experience.

 We will then return to our hotel to have breakfast and pack our things for the final leg of our trip to Las Vegas.

 We will take the scenic Cedar Mountain route, which offers a great view of Zion National Park from a distance, as well as several high alpine meadows.
 We will take a brief lunch stop in St. George, Utah.
 From there we travel the last few miles to Las Vegas, generally arriving around 5:00 pm.

-*On dates prior to May 15 or after Oct 15 day 2 and 3 may be adjusted as the North Rim is closed between Oct 15 and May 15 of each year.
+*On dates falling between Dec 1 and May 15 day 2 and 3 may be adjusted as the North Rim is closed between Dec 1 and May 15 of each year.
 On tours that travel during this time, Day 2 will travel to Page AZ for all of our activities in the Page area (Antelope Canyon, Float Trip, etc.).
 Day 3 we will travel south to Visit the South Rim of the Grand Canyon overnight in Tusayan and then be back on schedule traveling to Monument Valley on Day 4.

 In the spring (prior to May 5, the train ride on Day 6 will travel to Cascade Canyon instead of Silverton due to track closures for the winter season